Issue Date of This Version 1/08/2024

 (g) Raise complaint only where a genuine issue has arisen, since repeated unfounded complaints may cause distress and could amount to harassment.

+3. HOW WILL COMPLAINTS BE DEALT WITH?
 3.1.
 Whenever possible a complaint will be dealt with swiftly and informally;

 3.2.
 When formal investigation is needed, the approach will still aim to avoid confrontation and blame, but it will nonetheless be rigorous and impartial;